Common business risks

-- What levels of awareness and education about the plan/contingencies do particular staff require?
+- What levels of awareness and education about the plan or contingencies do particular staff require?

-- What is the likely availability of people (existing and/or replacement staff) to keep the business going during/after a disaster?
+- What is the likely availability of people (existing and/or replacement staff) to keep the business going during or after a disaster?

-- What might be the emotional impact of the disaster on your staff members and what support processes might you have to access in the recovery phase?
+- What might be the emotional impact of the disaster on your staff members?
+What support processes might you have to access in the recovery phase?

-- What might your people need in order for their own home situations to recover from a disaster?
+- What might your people need for their own home situations to recover from a disaster?

-- What organisational processes (manufacturing, sales, delivery, financial, IT) do you run and what changes might you have to make to them in a post-disaster situation?
+- What organisational processes (for example, manufacturing, sales, delivery, financial or IT) do you run and what changes might you have to make to them in a post-disaster situation?

-- How would your communications (both internal and external) be affected and what non-traditional communication methods might you require to stay connected?
+- How would your internal and external communications be affected and what non-traditional communication methods might you require to stay connected?

-- What formalised planning have you done, where is it stored and who knows about it should it be required?
+- What formalised planning have you done, where is it stored and who knows about it if it's required?

 - What might the impact be on buildings and facilities for staff, customers and suppliers?

-- What alternative buildings and/or facilities could you use as a backup or in an emergency?
+- What alternative buildings or facilities could you use as a backup or in an emergency?

 - How can you minimise the impact of potential disaster with security, sprinkler and other risk minimisation actions?

-- How could you protect an ongoing supply chain (purchased goods and/or raw materials) if either their or your business were affected by a disaster?
+- How could you protect an ongoing supply chain (purchased goods or raw materials) if your or your supplier was affected by a disaster?